Six compelling reasons why GTA is Rockstar’s next Nintendo Switch title

 3. Switch is luring mature content

 Where the Wii U struggled to attract many titles rated mature or above, the Switch is proving to be quite a different beast.
-After its successful launch, we’ve seen the announcements of Resident Evil Revelations, Doom, The Elder Scrolls V: Skyrim, The Binding of Isaac: Afterbirth+ and now L.A.
+After its successful launch, we’ve seen the announcements of Resident Evil Revelations, Doom, The Elder Scrolls V: Skyrim, The Binding of Isaac: Afterbirth+, Doom Eternal and L.A.
 Noire among others.
 If these games find any success at all, it will only fuel the feeling that GTA could be a worthwhile port to the Switch.

 4. GTA sells (and sells, and sells and sells)